-The annual report on industrial estates is been the vehicle for asset management planning for the Council's industrial portfolio.
-The latest report was to Economic Development & Infrastructure Services Committee on 28 June 2016 (paragraph 13 of the minute refers).
+The annual industrial portfolio report on industrial estates is the vehicle for asset management planning for the Council's industrial portfolio.
+The latest report was to Economic Development & Infrastructure Services Committee on 5 September 2017 (paragraph 12 of the minute refers).